 In Snyder, however, the doctors were former employees by the time they were contacted.
 In Newman v.
-Highland School District No. 203, 186 Wn.2d 769, 381 P.3d 1188 (2016), the Supreme Court found that the contacts between corporate counsel and former employees are not generally protected by the attorney-client privilege.
+Highland School District No. 203, 186 Wn.2d 769, 381 P.3d 1188 (2016), the Supreme Court found that contacts between corporate counsel and former employees are not generally protected by the attorney-client privilege.
 Snyder argued, therefore, that Virginia Mason's contacts with the former employee-doctors did not fall within Youngs and instead were prohibited by Loudon.
 On discretionary review of that narrow question, the Court of Appeals concluded that because the non-party doctors were former employees, they could not be contacted ex parte under Loudon and instead defense counsel would either need to take their depositions as fact witnesses or conduct informal interviews with Snyder's counsel present.

-Snyder merits close review by counsel on both sides of the aisle in medical malpractice litigation as it succinctly summarizes the key decisions at the complicated interface between the doctor-patient and attorney-client privileges.
+The most recent decision in Snyder supersedes an unpublished decision issued last year.
+Snyder merits close review by counsel on both sides of the aisle in medical malpractice litigation as it succinctly summarizes the key decisions at the complicated interface between the doctor-patient and attorneyclient privileges.